A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 What is a Production Possibilities Curve?

-The definition of production possibilities curve is a graphical representation combining two products that share common resources in your operation.
+The definition of a production possibilities curve is a graphical representation combining two products that share common resources in your operation.

 Production possibilities curve example image